Diabetics: Learn to Manage Your Diabetes Better with These Tips!

 Stay positive.
 Negative self-talk can result in depression and feelings of helplessness, while positive self-talk is motivational and provides solutions.
 Rather than thinking, “I can never manage my diabetes—I may as well plan on always having health problems,” try thinking, “I didn’t pay enough attention to my portion sizes at lunch; that is why my blood sugar is off.
 I need to think ahead next time and keep portion sizes in line with my meal plan, or cover with extra insulin if I eat more than I should have.”

 If you live in Marin, Sonoma, Napa counties or the Tri-Valley area, Hired Hands Homecare can provide professional, consistent in-home care for diabetics, resulting in more effective management of the disease.
 We’re pleased to offer the highest quality caregivers North Bay and the surrounding areas have to offer.
-Contact us online or call (866) 940-4343 for a free in-home assessment or for more information.
+Contact us online or call (866) 940-4343 for a free in-home assessment or for more information about our Marin, CA home care services.